masterfri/laravel-smart-relations/README.md

 # Laravel Process Relations

 With this library you can work with relations through the API for attributes.
+To make a relationship, you only need to assign a value (or values in case of mass assignment) to model and create/save it.
 For now the following relation types are supported: BelongsTo, BelongsToMany, HasOne, HasMany.

 # Examples